eunicen1/UDL-DB-2.0/README.md

 # UDL-DB-2.0
 ## UBC Design League Database 2.0

-A usable database has been developped to showcase all things CADDING and mechanical design / development.
+A usable database has been developped to showcase CAD, mechanical, and architectural engineering.

 ## Techstack
 PHP, MySQL, CSS.